julianschill/klipper-led_effect/docs/LED_Effect.md

 Specifies the pin to use for effects using an analog signal.

 stepper:
-Specifies the stepper motor to use for the stepper effect.
+Specifies the axis to use for the stepper effect.
 Possible values are:
 `x`, `y` and `z`.
 Example: `stepper: x`

 endstops:
 Specifies the endstops the homing effect triggers on.
 Multiple endstops can be specified as a comma seprated list.
-Possible values are: `x`, `y` and `z`.
+Possible values are: `x`, `y`, `z` and `probe`.
 Example: `endstops: x, y`

 ## Defining LEDs